castey/BibleTranslationAssessor/README.md

 ## 📈 Example Plots

-Below are example cosine similarity plots showing how closely each translation aligns with the source text:
+Below are example cosine similarity plots showing how closely each translation aligns with the source text.
+A higher score means the translation is semantically closer to the source text.

 ### 1 Timothy 2:12
 ![1 Timothy 2:12](plots/1_Timothy_2-12.png)